• Best 30lb Reels for Saltwater Fishing

 Buy it on Amazon

-A compact star-drag conventional that’s perfectly sized for 20lb class fishing.
-Smooth drag, comfortable palming frame, and enough line capacity for anything in this class.
-The Torium excels on the party boat rail for bait fishing — drop it down, wait for the bite, and wind.
+A compact star-drag conventional sized right for 20lb fishing.
+Smooth drag, comfortable palming frame, enough line capacity for anything in this class.
+The Torium shines on the rail for bait fishing: drop it, wait for the bite, and wind.
 Pairs well with a 7-foot graphite rod in medium to medium-heavy power.

 Best Value: Penn Squall II 15 (Star Drag)